0bserver07/Keras-SegNet-Basic/readme.md

  -----

+### Steps To Run The Model:
+---

+1. Run `python model-basic.py` to create `segNet_basic_model` for keras to use.

+	* `model-basic.py` contains the architecure.

+2.

 ### Dataset:
 ---

-1. The data required to run the Road Scene Segmentation can be found here in the project as a stored numpy Array.
+1. The data required to run the Road Scene Segmentation can be found here in the project as a stored numpy Array `/data/train_data.npz/` and `/data/train_label.npz`.

 2. In case you need the original set, refer to: